ylab-hi/ScanNeo2/README.md

     mamba activate scanneo2
     ```

-    Note: This installs Snakemake v7.32.x.
-In its current form, ScanNeo2 is not comptabile with Snakemake >= 8.x.x.
+    Note: ScanNeo2 requires Snakemake >= 8.x.x is not compatible with Snakemake <= 8.x.x.
+If ScanNeo2
-    If ScanNeo2 is configured to use the exitron module, singularity needs to be installed.
-For that, the
+    is configured to use the exitron module, apptainer (formerly singularity) needs to be installed.
-    `environment_singularity.yml' can be used.
-However, most HPC servers provide their own module installation.
+    For that, the `environment_apptainer.yml` can be used.
+However, most HPC servers provide their own
+    module installation (which should be preferred)

 2. Deploy ScanNeo2: